-My walks these last few mornings have been under a slow, fuzzy, fizzling, drizzle of rain, cocooned warm and safe inside my jacket and hood.
-Yesterday, it was particularly magical as I walked the familiar windy, cobbled stone road, in a thick blanket of fog which imparted a feeling of magic, mystery and wonder.
-Today my walk was different again, it cleared, less windy, still cloudy except for a small patch of blue sky above.
-The colours were so clean and vibrant and below my feet walked on wet leaves.
+My walks these last few mornings have been under a slow, fuzzy, fizzling drizzle of rain, cocooned warm and safe inside my jacket and hood.
+Yesterday was particularly magical as I walked the familiar windy, cobbled stone road in a thick blanket of fog, which imparted a feeling of magic, mystery and wonder.
+Today, my walk was different again; it cleared, less windy, still cloudy except for a small patch of blue sky above.
+The colours were so clean and vibrant, and I walked on wet leaves below my feet.

-A root and sea vegetable broth to boost your immune system, strengthen your kidneys and create an alkaline, mineral-rich drink to replenish your cells and to give a rest to your digestion.
-I make it early morning to drink as a simple cleanse throughout the day.
+A root and sea vegetable broth boosts your immune system, strengthens your kidneys, and creates an alkaline, mineral-rich drink to replenish your cells and rest your digestion.
+I make it early in the morning to drink as a simple cleanse throughout the day.

 ingredients